 Clinical Blood Analysis

 This test is very helpful when analyzing cortisol (stress hormone), testosterone, progesterone, DHEA, estrogen levels, and adrenal function.
-An imbalance in these hormones will result in loss of libido, infertility, PMS, dysmenorrhea and menopausal symptomatology.
+An imbalance in these hormones will result in a loss of libido, infertility, PMS, dysmenorrhea and menopausal symptomatology.

 A urine test helps evaluate kidney function, looks at possible urinary infections, and of course examines the body’s ability to excrete harmful byproducts of regular metabolic processes and toxins.